serby/compact/README.md

 **Note that this should appear after middleware for serving static assets.**

-Selectively apply namespaces to routes:
+### Route Specific Middleware

+For most use cases you'll probably want to apply namespaces on a per route bases:

 ```js
 // Add some compacted JavaScript for just this route.
 Having the namespaces